Z3r0cks/Master_Thesis/thesis/main.typ

 Due to the fact that each ray has infinite points along the ray, the sampling rate depends on time and density value.
 If the estimated density value along the ray does not increase, a sampling point is set on the ray after a certain interval.
 When the density value increases, indicating that the ray has hit an object, both the density and the sampling rate increase.
 After the ray passes through the object, the sampling interval becomes larger again, as there is less relevant information behind the obstacle. \
 For testing, a test scene is created with NVIDIA Omniverse.
 This test scene is built with a 1³ m pattern to easily estimate distances and a color pattern for the ANN to better recognize the scene.
 To analyze the behavior of a single ray and its density values, several single rays are simulated in this scene with an exact distance of 1m to a wall within the scene.

-#figure(image("images/Density_Distance_Algorithm/dda1.png", width: 100%, ), caption: [Left-handed.
-The test scene.
-Right-handed: Sampling points along a ray.
-The sampling rate is higher then before or after the ray hits the wall (illustration by author) #text([besseres bild rechts], fill: red).])
+#figure(image("images/Density_Distance_Algorithm/dda1.png", width: 100%, ), caption: [Sampling points along a ray.
+Constant sampling rate before collision with the object (a).
+High sampling rate due to the wall (b) and low sampling rate after the ray hits the wall (c).
+For better illustration, the sample points are larger in C (illustration by author).])

 === Accuracy <accuracy>
 An important question is whether it is possible to simulate the distance as accurately as a LiDAR sensor.
 To test this, several single rays are cast at a distance of 1m to the obstacle and the density value closest to 1m are plotted.
 For 11 different locations with different colors where the ray hits the wall, 50 rays are cast.
 The total average distance of all 550 rays are 1.000014739m which is a total deviation from approximately 15μm.
 The average density value on this exact point are 86.447.
 The interesting part is the difference between the different locations: